Eduardo Mendez-Gaa [born in Montevideo on November 3rd, 1969] is a German-Uruguayan journalist and publicist.

 From 2006 to 2008 he edited the Spanish cultural magazine B2 magazine in Berlin.
 The magazine began in early 2006, and the idea was to create a cultural magazine and guide for Spanish speaking expats in Berlin, as well as serving as a showcase for creative Latin Americans.
 It was designed in Argentina, printed in Spain and distributed in Berlin, Madrid and Barcelona.
 The B2 platform released Ubersoundz, a series of CDs that came with the magazine.

-From 2000 he started working for the German international broadcaster.
+Earlier, in 2000, he started working for the German international broadcaster.
 2001 he interviewed former uruguayan president Jorge Batlle.
 Later, he produced, among other DW news for the Latin America version of DW, called Journal and in 2009 a special issue on the 20th anniversary of the fall of the Berlin Wall live from the Brandenburg Gate.
 In 2010, he produced a series of special programs in Berlin and Mexico for DW-TV, called the Bicentennial Debates (Debates del Bicentenario), on the 200th anniversary of the independence movements of Latin America.
-Since 2012 he’s been deputy director of DW (Latin America).
+Since 2012 he’s been deputy director of DW (español).
 In that same year he contributed to the reorientation and image change of the Spanish version of DW.
 He also was responsible for the content and social network presence of that chain until September 2015.